rad-1/swag-labs-cypress-automation/README.md

 # 🛠 Swag Labs - Cypress Automation 🛠
-This repo contains an automated testing project for the Swag Labs demo [website](https://www.saucedemo.com) and serves as a playground to try out both new and existing features of the Cypress E2E testing framework, and Cypress tests are written in JavaScript.
+This repo contains an automated testing project for the Swag Labs demo [website](https://www.saucedemo.com) and serves as a playground to try out both new and existing features of the Cypress E2E testing framework.
+Cypress tests are currently written in JavaScript.

 ## Table of Contents
 - [Requirements](#requirements)